l2beat/l2beat/website/src/content/pages/Faq/faq.md

 The other mechanism is to allow any honest L2 chain observer to raise an alarm if they think that the supplied state root is incorrect and provide a **Fraud Proof**.
 Such a proof allows the L1 contract to trustlessly verify that the state root was incorrect.
 In such case it will be automatically removed and the chain will roll back.

-## What if L2 validators manage to submit a fraudulent state commit to L1?
+## What if L2 validators submit a fraudulent state commit to L1?

 A state root from L2 is typically used to check coin ownership on L2 that user wants to withdraw to L1.
 If the fraudulent state root is submitted, it may attest that all coins belong to a dishonest L2 validator rather than legitimate users.
 These coins can be then withdrawn to L1 from L2&mdash;effectively stealing them.
 This is why it is not enough to simply commit state roots of L2 to L1, we need to be sure that this state root is valid.